Chosen Company: History

-Execution of PoWs
+Allegations of war crimes

 In 2024, German medical officer Caspar Grosse spoke to the New York Times about three incidents where members of Chosen Company killed Russian POWs.
 The New York Times reported that all of Grosse's accounts "are bolstered by his contemporaneous notes, video footage and text messages exchanged by members of the unit and reviewed by The Times."

 In the first alleged incident dated August 2023, a severely injured, unarmed Russian soldier was crawling through a trench and begging for help in a mix of broken English and Russian.
 The Russian was then allegedly shot in the chest by a member of Chosen Company.
 When the Russian soldier continued to move and breathe, another fighter shot him in the head.
 In the second incident, a Chosen member lobbed a grenade at and killed a Russian soldier who allegedly had his hands raised.
 Video evidence of the incident was reviewed by the New York Times.
 In the third incident, Chosen members boasted in a group chat about killing Russian prisoners of war during a mission in October, text messages show a soldier who was briefly in command that day alluded to the killings using a slang word for shooting.
 He said he would take responsibility, "If anything comes out about alleged POW blamming, I ordered it," wrote the soldier, who goes by the call sign Andok.
-He added an image of a Croatian war criminal who died in 2017 after drinking poison during a tribunal at The Hague and added the message "At the Hague ‘I regret nothing!’" under the image.
+He added an image of a Croatian war criminal who died in 2017 after drinking poison during a tribunal at The Hague and added the message "At the Hague 'I regret nothing! under the image.
 The New York Times reported that this it was "one of several text messages" that make reference, directly or obliquely, to killing prisoners.

 Chosen Company's commander, Ryan O'Leary, denied that any of the incidents took place, and claimed the unit had offered 30 other videos to the New York Times providing all the footage of the alleged incidents, but the offer was ignored.
 O'Leary claimed the New York Times article amounted to "a tabloid hit piece" against him and the unit.